-Kathy.beckett@steptoe-johnson.com
+kathy.beckett@steptoe-johnson.com

-Joyce M. Gentry - Joyce McCune Gentry, MS, a member of the PFAS Team, has more than twenty-five years of experience in the environmental arena.
+Joyce A. Gentry, PE, MS, a Senior Environmental Engineer at Benchmark Safety, Health & Environmental Services and member of the PFAS Team, has more than twenty-five years of experience in the environmental arena.
 Joyce received a B.S. degree in Civil Engineering and a M.S degree.in Civil/Environmental Engineering.
 She works with industrial and commercial clients, providing technical consulting services, including water and air permitting, pollution prevention planning, the development and implementation of waste management programs, as well as advice on client-specific environmental issues.
 In addition to providing support for industrial and commercial clients, she has provided litigation support, such as environmental data analysis and data management.